A cemetery wanderer find a whole lot of great cemeteries on accident.

 #4 – Second Presbyterian Church

-Jana Irving Another cemetery I stumbled upon.
+Wandering Jana Another cemetery I stumbled upon.

-Jana Irving Lots of trees.
+Wandering Jana Lots of trees.

 #5 – Magnolia Cemetery

-Jana Irving This cemetery is located outside of the historic center.
+Wandering Jana This cemetery is located outside of the historic center.
 Created as a rural cemetery, it was supposed to be more park like and at the time it was opening, it was outside of the city.

-Jana Irving Tomb of the Confederate soldiers lost during the sinking of the Confederate submarine H. L. Hunley.
+Wandering Jana Tomb of the Confederate soldiers lost during the sinking of the Confederate submarine H. L. Hunley.
 They successfully sunk a Union ship in 1864.
 It was the first successful act of submarine warfare ever.
 They also promptly sunk.
 (Which wasn’t surprising because the Hunley had sunk two other times during development, killing a total of 21.)
 Their remains were recovered in 2000.

 #6 – St. Lawrence Cemetery

-Jana Irving That’s a bit different.
+Wandering Jana That’s a bit different.

-Jana Irving Also very interesting.
+Wandering Jana Also very interesting.

 #7 – Bethany Cemetery